 Jan 17, 2018 Lung Volume Measurements – difficult measurement for patients raises questions about accuracy and reliability of results

-The moment Nadine stepped into the pulmonary function room she became nervous.
+The moment Beth stepped into the pulmonary function testing room she became nervous.
 Seeing the body plethysmograph, she knew she would be placed into this box.
-Self-conscious about her size and somewhat claustrophobic, this was not her first time having to do this test and she knew it was going to be a long and uncomfortable 45 minutes for her.
+Self-conscious about her size and somewhat claustrophobic, this wasn’t her first time having to do this test.
+She knew it’d be a long and uncomfortable 45 minutes.

-Nadine’s discomfort is common when it comes to Pulmonary Function Testing.
-Spirometry is tough enough for the patient to perform the Forced Vital Capacity (FVC) with maximum effort, but Lung Volume Measurements (LVM) are problematic as well for both patient and technologist.
+Beth’s discomfort is common when it comes to Pulmonary Function Testing.
+Spirometry is tough enough for the patient to perform the Forced Vital Capacity (FVC) with maximum effort.
+But Lung Volume Measurements (LVM) are problematic for both patient and technologist.

 Body Plethysmography – Not so simple

 For body plethysmography measurements, the patient has to sit in a cabin for at least 1 minute for thermal equilibration.
 Then the measurement begins with tidal breathing.

 At a certain point the patient will be asked to begin panting small puffs of air in and out at a rate of 30-60 breaths per minute.
 After several of these “panting” maneuvers, the breathing valve will close and this controlled “panting” must continue for approximately four seconds for determination of thoracic gas volume.